jon-jacky/Piety/scripts/README.md

 Piety scripts directory
 =======================

-THIS README IS OUT OF DATE, REVISIONS COMING SOON

-Run applications (from the *samples* directory) using the Piety modules (from the *piety* directory).
+The directory contains Python scripts that run applications (from the *samples* directory) using the Piety as tasks or jobs under the Piety scheduler (from the *piety* directory).

 To conveniently use these scripts, this directory should be on your execution *PATH*.
 Or, its contents should be installed in some directory that is on your execution *PATH*.
-See *bin/piety_paths*.
+See *bin/paths*.

 These scripts are platform independent except for the initial hashbang line, which are only effective on a Unix-like host.
 On a Unix-like